gerardroche/dotfiles/README.md

 # dotfiles

-My configuration files for bash, vim, git, and more. :zap: :zap:
+My configuration files for bash, vim, git, and more. :zap: :zap: KAPOW.

-**Warning: Install at your own risk.
-All bets are off!**

 ## Thanks